okuvshynov/rlscout/README.md

 ### how to dynamically adjust complexity
-for self-play, we can increase/decrease number of rollouts for training - ?
+for self-play, we can increase/decrease number of rollouts for training - ? all hyperparams - ?
+model complexity

+### running self-play on A100

+Pretty good, close to 10 games/s.
+Need to optimize:
+1. create 'evaluator' which we run on a thread pool (or several of them)

 ### run distributed
 1. server + train on remote GPU